idle-Calliope/Admin-Linux-System/README.md

+# Admin-Linux-System
+University End Year Project on Linux Using Shell Script

+This project creates a sytem specifically for administrators of a company to manage their employees and their salaries.

+Tasks
+---
-This an admin system written in shell script using Linux text editor.
-The system allows for admins in an imaginary company to view their hired employees, register new ones, calculate salary bonuses, and remove staff info from the database, but stored in a former employee file.
+This system is written in **shell script** using Linux text editor.
+The system allows for admins of a company to **view** their hired employees, **register** new ones, **calculate** salary bonuses, and **remove** staff information from the database.

-The report '1923636_Ellaine_Fontamillas_FINAL_ICA_4' included explains more

-# Admin-system-in-Linux-using-shell-script
-End year project for implementing an administrative system using shell script
+Additional Tasks
+---
+Former employees information are kept in a seperate file "former employee"